GWR jigsaws

 The Torbay Express.
 THE TORBAY EXPRESS. on guide picture

-The Torbay Express The Torbay Express
+Chad Valley GWR jigsaw puzzle The Torbay Express Chad Valley GWR jigsaw puzzle The Torbay Express

 375 pieces (approx. 26⅝" x 12⅛")